-The bright, modern Museum of the Impressionists (Musée des Impressionnismes) houses temporary exhibits of Impressionist art — check their website for current shows — and has picnic-pleasant gardens in front; to reach it, turn left after leaving Monet's place and walk 200 yards.
+In Giverny, the bright, modern Museum of the Impressionists (Musée des Impressionnismes) houses temporary exhibits of Impressionist art — check their website for current shows — and has picnic-pleasant gardens in front; to reach it, turn left after leaving Monet’s place and walk 200 yards.

 Gene Openshaw and Steve Smith are co-authors of the Rick Steves Paris guidebook.